-(b) Publication of Request.-If the President determines that the request under subsection (a) provides the information necessary for the request to be considered, the President shall publish in the Federal Register a notice of commencement of consideration of the request, and notice seeking public comments regarding the request.
+(b) PUBLICATION OF REQUEST.-If the President determines that

+the request under subsection (a) provides the information necessary for the request to be considered, the President shall publish in the Federal Register a notice of commencement of consideration of the request, and notice seeking public comments regarding the request.
 The notice shall include a summary of the request and the dates by which comments and rebuttals must be received.
 Federal Register, publication.
 Notice.

-President.
 SEC.
 322. DETERMINATION AND PROVISION OF RELIEF.

+(a) Determination.-
-(a) DETERMINATION.- (1) IN GENERAL.-If a positive determination is made under section 321(b), the President shall determine whether, as a result of the elimination of a duty under the Agreement, a Colombian textile or apparel article is being imported into the United States in such increased quantities, in absolute terms or relative to the domestic market for that article, and under such conditions as to cause serious damage, or actual threat thereof, to a domestic industry producing an article that is like, or directly competitive with, the imported article.

-(2) SERIOUS DAMAGE.-In making a determination under

-paragraph (1), the President-

-(A) shall examine the effect of increased imports on the domestic industry, as reflected in changes in such relevant economic factors as output, productivity, utilization of capacity, inventories, market share, exports, wages, employment, domestic prices, profits and losses, and investment, no one of which is necessarily decisive; and threat thereof.

-(B) shall not consider changes in consumer preference or changes in technology in the United States as factors supporting a determination of serious damage or actual
+- (1) IN GENERAL.-If a positive determination is made under section 321(b), the President shall determine whether, as a result of the elimination of a duty under the Agreement, a Panamanian textile or apparel article is being imported into the United States in such increased quantities, in absolute terms or relative to the domestic market for that article, and under such conditions as to cause serious damage, or actual threat thereof, to a domestic industry producing an article that is like, or directly competitive with, the imported article. - (2) SERIOUS DAMAGE.-În making a determination under paragraph (1), the President- - (A) shall examine the effect of increased imports on the domestic industry, as reflected in changes in such relevant economic factors as output, productivity, utilization of capacity, inventories, market share, exports, wages, employment, domestic prices, profits, and investment, no one of which is necessarily decisive; and - (B) shall not consider changes in consumer preference or changes in technology as factors supporting a determination of serious damage or actual threat thereof. - (3) DEADLINE FOR DETERMINATION.-The President shall make the determination under paragraph (1) not later than